zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/model-in-image.md

 #TODO: we have to fix the branch after the source code are merged
 #git checkout v3.1.1
 ```

+##### Install WebLogic Server Kubernetes Operator

+The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
+The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 You must have the `cluster-admin` role to install the operator.
 The operator does not need the `cluster-admin` role at runtime.
 Grant the Helm service account the cluster-admin role, using this configuration file `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/model-in-image/helm-sa-cluster-admin-role.yaml`.